Team-Solutions-Dental/dyre/README.md

 ## Joining tables
 Joining tables as requests is possible in DyRe allowing for powerful queries from the front end.
-Each tables query is made separately so they can either be query parameters or post parameters if preferred If a field is declared in the joined table it will be included in the result unless excluded.
+Each tables query is made separately so they can either be query parameters or post parameters if preferred.
+If a field is declared in the joined table it will be included in the result unless excluded.
-The top level tables fields take precedence then joined tables fields are added after
+The top level tables fields take precedence then joined tables fields are added after.

 ```go